The Bulgarian Legal System and Legal Research

 3.2.1.
 The Council of Ministers

-The Council of Ministers or the Government is the main body of the executive power, headed by the Prime-Minister.
-The Government conducts the internal and foreign policy of the State, secures public order and cares for the national security, exercises control over the public administration and the military forces and has legislative initiative.
-The Prime-Mister is typically nominated by the largest parliamentary group, after which the President hands him a mandate for formation of cabinet.
+The Council of Ministers or the Government is the main body of the executive power, headed by the Prime Minister.
+The Government conducts the internal and foreign policy of the State, secures public order and cares for national security, exercises control over the public administration and the military forces, and has legislative initiative.
+The Prime Minister is typically nominated by the largest parliamentary group, after which the President hands him a mandate for the formation of the cabinet.

 The Government consists of Ministers who would normally be in charge of a Ministry.
 The number and names of Ministries change over time, sometimes even within the mandate of a single National Assembly.
 Ministries take charge of the respective sectors of economic or social life.